Every year, there are almost 100 deaths and over 34,000 injuries due to forklift (powered industrial truck) accidents

 □ Are the plates still securely attached, and not falling off?

 □ Have attachments been added, or your battery been replaced?

-Metalphoto of Cincinnati is a leading manufacturer of custom data plates for all types of industrial applications.
+Metalphoto of Cincinnati is a leading manufacturer of custom nameplates for all types of industrial applications.

 Our Metalphoto anodized aluminum nameplates are ideal for variable data and barcodes, and remain readable for the life of your equipment.
 Contact MPC for additional information or request a free sample: